 The temptation can be there to want to buy lots of new outfits for going out.

-Firstly, right now it’s so cold – and we have to be outside – all you need is a big coat and maybe a blanket!
+Firstly, right now it’s so cold all you need is a big coat and maybe a blanket if you’re going to be outside!
 Any new outfits will be wasted as no one will get to see them.

 Maybe you can restyle some old items of clothing by pairing a different top with a different skirt or trousers.
 Alternatively, try some new accessories – these tend to be much cheaper than buying a whole new outfit!